 4. Receive profile & video

-Once we’ve helped to find a carer we think is suitable, we’ll give the family and/or social worker access to their profile and introductory video.
-This provides an opportunity to be completely certain everyone is united behind the decision.
+Once we’ve helped to find a carer we think is suitable, we’ll send their profile directly to your MyElder account.

 6. Manage care with MyElder